1Jamie/mod-scanner/README.md

 ---

-## 3 Ways to Check Your Mod
+## How to Check Your Mod

 ### Method 1: Local Scan (Working Directory or Zip)

-You can scan your local working tree or a packed `.zip` archive using the Python CLI without needing an active bot.
+You can scan your local working tree or a packed `.zip` archive using the Python CLI.

 #### Quick Setup:
 ```bash